 - 1. Hong Kong Financial Reporting Standards ("HKFRSs") were fully converged with International Financial Reporting Standards ("IFRSs") with effect from 1 January 2005.
-This convergence arose from a decision by the Council of the Hong Kong Institute of Certified Public Accountants ("Council") in 2001, after broad discussion with interested parties.
-With the international convergence programme fully in place following the removal of a legal impediment through the amendment to the Companies Ordinance ("CO") in 2005, and the Statements of Standard Accounting Practice superseded, Council has taken the view that the end of the first phase of the convergence programme is an appropriate time to take stock. - 2.
-In converging with IFRSs, Hong Kong stands with other key capital markets such as Europe.
-In all, more than 100 countries have converged with IFRSs for all or some companies or are in the process of doing so.
-Key jurisdictions that have a convergence programme in place but have not completed their convergence include the United States (where the IASB and the US Financial Accounting Standards Board are working to align IFRSs and US GAAP), Canada (which plans to require listed companies to use IFRSs within five years) and Japan (which has a joint programme for convergence with the IASB).
-Further, Mainland China recently released its Chinese Accounting Standards System that brings about substantial convergence with IFRSs from 2007 for listed companies. - 3.
-In setting its convergence policy in 2001, Council was aware that HKFRSs that were to be converged with IFRSs would be more exacting than necessary for many smaller companies required to report under the CO.
+This convergence arose from a decision by the Council of the Hong Kong Institute of Certified Public Accountants ("Council") in 2001, after broad discussion with interested parties. - 2.
+In converging with IFRSs, Hong Kong stands with other key capital markets around the world.
+As of early 2022, more than 140 countries have converged with IFRSs for all or some companies or are in the process of doing so.
+This webpage of the US Financial Accounting Standards Board ("FASB") summarises the progress on the IASB-FASB convergence work.
+Further, the China Accounting Standards for Business Enterprises published in Mainland China brought about substantial convergence with IFRSs from 2007. - 3.
+In setting its convergence policy in 2001, Council was aware that HKFRSs that were to be converged with IFRSs would be more exacting than necessary for many smaller companies required to report under the Companies Ordinance.
 Accordingly, Council decided to develop reporting requirements for Small and Medium-sized Entities ("SMEs") that would better meet the needs of users of SME financial statements.
-This decision resulted in Council releasing the SME Financial Reporting Framework and Financial Reporting Standard ("SME-FRF & FRS") in August 2005 and effective for reporting periods starting on or after 1 January 2005. - 4.
-Concurrently with the developments at the Institute, there have been legislative developments.
-Since March 2002, the Joint Government/HKICPA Working Group to Review the Accounting and Auditing Provisions of the Companies Ordinance ("JWG") has been reviewing the relevant provisions of the CO, including the Tenth Schedule.
-The Tenth Schedule presently comprises a detailed list of disclosure requirements that were first developed in an era before the Institute had started to promulgate accounting standards2.
-While the Tenth Schedule has been amended over the years, it has not been able to keep pace with the very significant developments in financial reporting culminating in the issuance of fully-converged HKFRSs.
-HKFRSs now contain an extensive set of the recognition, measurement and disclosure requirements expected in modern financial statements.
-Companies are required to comply with HKFRSs, including their disclosure requirements, by virtue of sections 123 and 126 of the CO requiring financial statements to give a true and fair view or receive a qualified audit opinion.
-As a consequence of these developments, there is a perception that most of the items on the detailed list of disclosures in the Tenth Schedule are either redundant or outdated.
+This decision resulted in Council releasing the SME Financial Reporting Framework and Financial Reporting Standard ("SME-FRF & SME-FRS") in August 2005 and effective for reporting periods starting on or after 1 January 2005. - 4.
+With full convergence with IFRSs achieved, Council had to address the roles it should perform once converged standards are in place.
+These roles include maintaining the convergence of its process and product, supporting the effective implementation of the converged standards and facilitating the transmission of stakeholders' comments and concerns to the international standard setters. - 5.
+Council views its future standard-setting role as including being a trusted and effective conduit between the Hong Kong reporting community and the IASB.
+In this role, Council proposes to work with stakeholders to identify issues and then to transmit those issues to the IASB.
+Council will also seek ways to improve the general understanding and application of HKFRSs as a basis for supporting Hong Kong's position as an international financial centre. - 6.
+This Paper is structured as follows.
+Part I outlines the standard setting structure and processes in Hong Kong, while Part II outlines how the Institute supports the development of IFRSs and the implementation of HKFRSs in Hong Kong.

-HKFRSs comprise all Hong Kong Financial Reporting Standards, Hong Kong Accounting Standards and Hong Kong Interpretations approved by the Council of the Hong Kong Institute of Certified Public Accountants.

-References in this paper to standards are to be read broadly as including interpretations.
+&lt;sup>1 HKFRSs comprise all Hong Kong Financial Reporting Standards, Hong Kong Accounting Standards, HK (IFRIC) Interpretations, HK (SIC) Interpretations and HK Interpretations (collectively referred to as "Interpretations") approved by the Council of the Hong Kong Institute of Certified Public Accountants.
+References in this paper to standards are to be read broadly as including Interpretations.